alexisbarnes/nc-campaign-finance-overview-tool/README.md

 4. Run python -m http.server to run a local server.
 5. Upload your csv.

+### If you run into errors
+There is example data in the /data folder.
+Check to see if your headers match up with that dataset.

 The tool [Papa Parse](https://www.papaparse.com/) was used for this project.